FOR IMMEDIATE RELEASE

-Saxophonist Tony Craddock, Jr. Announces Release of H2O, Teams with Industry-Leading Jazz Artists to Deliver Message of Love
+Saxophonist Tony Craddock, Jr. Announces Release of H2O, Delivers Message of Love and Community

 The H2O Album Release Concert will also be Friday, March 16, 2018 at Bethesda Blues & Jazz Supper Club.
 Tickets to the release concert and pre-orders of the album are available online at www.tonycraddockjr.com/js_albums/h2o.
 The radio single “Living Water” (featuring Ken Navarro) will go for adds to smooth jazz radio on Monday, March 5.